LucasDesport/tiam-fr/docs/energy-sectors/supply/power-sector.md

 Detailed country-level potentials for onshore and offshore wind, photovoltaic, and hydro are used.
 Wind potentials are segmented by resource class, distance from transmission, and, for offshore wind, depth.
 Each country-level segment has its own cost, resulting in a detailed global wind supply curve.
 PV potential is similarly segmented by resource class within each country.
 Hydro is specified by a three-step cost supply curve.
 Due to the very explicit, technology-rich description of WWS, Table 7 summarizes statistically the capital cost of WWS by grouping them by technology, class and year.
 In brackets are shown the 5th and 95th percentiles of capital costs.

+Table 7: Present and future median capital cost for WWS technologies (in $/kW).
+Values under brackets represent 5th and 95 percentiles.
 | Technology    | Class | 2018                | 2050                |
 | ------------- | ----- | ------------------- | ------------------- |
 | Hydro         | 1     | 2231 [1281 - 6000]  | 2231 [1281 - 6000]  |